 Open Innovation in Science is an initiative of the Ludwig Boltzmann Gesellschaft.
-The initiative’s core activities are developed, implemented and coordinated by the Open Innovation in Science Research and Competence Center (OIS Center) together with its international partner network.
+The initiative’s core activities are developed, implemented and coordinated by the LBG Open Innovation in Science Center together with its international partner network.

 Open Innovation in Science, an initiative of the the Ludwig Boltzmann Gesellschaft initiative will be sponsored by the Austrian National Foundation for Research, Technology and Development.

 The Open Innovation in Science initiative aims at facilitating a direct dialogue between science and society.
 Within the framework of CRIS (Crowdsourcing Research Questions in Science), people can be asked to contribute concrete problems, concerns / needs, proposed solutions, etc. From this, new research topics and questions are developed.
 In LOIS (Lab for Open Innovation in Science), scientists gain familiarity with state-of-the-art concepts relevant for Open Innovation in Science.